It was November 2014 when I last had the pleasure of Adam Handling. He was flushed with success at getting to the Professional Masterchef Final.

 This is standard procedure at The Frog; and rather than a novelty, I see it as a way of properly handing over the passion baton.
 I mean, who best to describe a dish than the person who put it on the plate.

 Another crispy Pinot Gris for this section, this time a 2014 from Oregon.

 By now, the Frog is filling up nicely, the conversation volume level is creeping towards 10 and Jamie is barking out orders as the action heats up in the kitchen.

 Another Handling signature is next, Mac & cheese.(£15).
-This is some dish, lathered all over with Australian truffles by another grater wielding chef.
-But this is no ordinary mac & cheese, each tube of macaroni has been injected with a three cheese mix, (definitely cheddar and parmesan but I struggle to get the third) which lie beneath a an aerated blanket of the same mix and then topped by those impressive truffles.
+This is some dish, slathered all over with Australian truffles by another grater wielding chef.
+But this is no ordinary mac & cheese, each tube of macaroni has been injected with a three-cheese mix, (definitely cheddar and parmesan but I struggle to get the third) which lie beneath an aerated blanket of the same mix and then topped by those impressive truffles.

 This is edible gold.

 The Land section raises eyebrows.
 Spiced slow-cooked ox cheek dumpling with lemongrass velouté (£14) is pure Asian influenced.
 A startlingly good mix of flavours – perhaps an homage to Japanese styling?
 No matter, I devour it.